'Class' Over 'Mass' in Early October Comps

 Measured on a month-over-month basis, comps were up 1.3% from the first week of September, lagging a plan of 1.4% growth.

-“Sales were mixed in the first week of October, on to modestly below plan at most stores,” said Redbook analyst Catlin Levis.
-“Sales improved toward the weekend as temperatures fell to more fall-like levels in many parts of the country, triggering seasonal demand for apparel.”
+“Sales were mixed in the first week of October — on, to modestly below plan at most stores,” said Redbook analyst Catlin Levis.
+“Sales improved toward the weekend as temperatures fell to more fall-like levels in many parts of the country, triggering seasonal demand for apparel.
+Both discount and department store formats reported active business in cool weather apparel.
+Food and household basics continued their strength at discounters.”